 The Security Shepherd project is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 The Security Shepherd project is distributed in the hope that it will be useful, but without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.
 See the GNU General Public License for more details.
 See http://www.gnu.org/licenses/ .

 - Q Can I Re-Skin Shepherd and then Train People With it?

 - Q Where can I access Security Shepherd?

 - A You can Download it and run it yourself, ask your lecturer to, and we tend to have a public environment available at https://owasp.securityshepherd.eu/ .
 It operates on a Research Network in ITB's Security Research Lab, so it can be in a state of flux.

 - Q Where can I download Security Shepherd?

-- A You can download it on [Source Forge]
+- A You can download it from the [GitHub Release Page]

 - Q How can I run Shepherd on my network safely?